 - Termination because you filed a legal complaint against your employer

-- Termination because you became a whistleblower and told the proper authorities about a wrongdoing your employer committed
+- Termination because you became a whistleblower and told the proper authorities about wrongdoing your employer committed

 - Termination because you took a medical leave